notch8/samvera.github.io/pages/samvera/developer_resources/collections/hyrax_2.0/discovery.md

 ### Where do I configure discoverability of a collection type?

-Dashboard -> Settings -> Collection Types -> new/edit a collection
+Dashboard -> Settings -> Collection Types -> new/edit a collection type

 ### Can I change the discoverability setting of the collection type?

 Yes and no...
 This setting is per collection type.
-Once a collection of a type is created, the Settings configurations, which includes discoverability, are not modifiable.
-Up to that point, you can change the settings, including discoverability.
+Once a collection of a type is created, the Settings configurations are not modifiable.
+This includes includes the Discoverable setting.
+Up to that point that you create a collection of that type, you can change the Settings, including Discoverable.

-TODO: What is the actual name of the configuration?

-In the future, this limitation for discoverability could be laxed if determined to be a priority.
-In this case, existing collections will continue to be Private until edited individually to change the discoverability.
-New collections will have the option to be set to Public.